RealShocky/ai-knowledgebase/README.md

-# FAQRep - AI-Powered Support Knowledge Base
+# AI Knowledge Base

-An intelligent support knowledge base that uses AI to help users find answers to their questions quickly and accurately.
+An intelligent knowledge base system that uses AI to help users find answers to their questions quickly and accurately through semantic search and natural language understanding.

 ## Features